LabKey/gradlePlugin/README.md

 [LabKey documentation](https://www.labkey.org/Documentation/wiki-page.view?name=gradleModules) for more information.

 ## Release Notes
+### version 1.3.4
+*Release*: ???
+(Earliest compatible LabKey version: 18.2)

+* When copying the labkey.xml file to the tomcat conf directory, don't throw an exception if the directory does not exist but the user can create it (via the copy)
+* Add VcsBranch and VcsTag to module properties xml file

 ### version 1.3.3
 *Release*: 18 Oct 2018
 (Earliest compatible LabKey version: 18.2)